 VideoPad is a highly-accessible free video editor available for Windows and Mac.
 The reason it’s accessible is simply its support for two different operating systems.
 It’s 100% free, with no ads and other bullshit standing in your way.
 Feature-wise, it surely isn’t complex as some of the mentioned programs, but its drag & drop workflow and video editing capabilities aren’t going to hurt anybody.

 Use it to easily handle 3D video editing, transitions, 2K and 4K resolutions, burn DVDs and such stuff.
 It’s more than capable for that matter.

 7. Cyberlink Power Director 16

 Cyberlink Power Director 16 is another generous video editor that has a lot of tricks under its sleeve.
 Being an affordable piece of software, I’m quite surprised at how many features it sports.
-With Power Director 16, you can edit any kind of footage you want, having an unmatched control over your videos.
-Again, we have 360-degree video editing, amazing effects which you can use and the Extreme Toolkit.
-Extreme Toolkit is here to give you additional tools for editing special kind of footage like sports, wedding, etc. This software probably offers the best bang for your buck.
+With Power Director 16, you can edit any kind of footage you want, having unmatched control over your videos.
+Again, we have 360-degree video editing, amazing effects which you can use, and the Extreme Toolkit.
+Extreme Toolkit is here to give you additional tools for editing special kinds of footage like sports, weddings, etc. This software probably offers the best bang for your buck.

 10. Apple Final Cut Pro X

 It’s quite odd to think only about Windows users, so we included Apple Final Cut Pro X, which is a software for macOS.
 Final Cut Pro X is great if you want to use it for professional purposes, but its main purpose is amateur use.
 In this area, the software shines!
 The only downside here is that there isn’t a classic timeline interface, which can really put off some people.
 Regardless of that, Apple Final Cut Pro X has features that are easily one of the best in the game, including drag & drop workflow and in-depth media analysis.